MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ### Create CI/CD pipelines

-1. Download the corresponding template files from [Tools and Templates].
+1. Download the corresponding template files from [Tools and Templates](#tools-and-templates).
 1. Rename the downloaded template files by your needs.
 1. Put them under `.jenkins/pipelines` which can be a conventional folder for Jenkins Pipelines.